|Student Rating:||3 / 5|

 Average introductory offer

-The card offers zero percent interest on new purchases for the first 12 billing cycles.
+The card offers zero percent interest on new purchases for the first 15 billing cycles (16.24% to 26.24% variable APR thereafter).
 This is a fairly long introductory period and may prove handy for a student who wants to finance a large purchase, or who simply needs some practice at paying off a card balance in full.
 However, there are several student cards that offer similar or longer introductory periods, so you’ll want to examine all your options before you decide to use this card for financing purposes.

 Note, there is no introductory period for balance transfers.
 Also, you’ll want to make sure the balance is paid off before the period expires, because the regular interest rates are high.